richard-to/richard-to.github.io/programming/_posts/2014-08-05-project-wonderchicken-part-2.md

 options.
 It was unclear what use case this method was designed for, since the `Select` widget uses `iter_choices` internally.
 This uncertainty made it difficult to design the iteration for optgroups.
-The likely scenario would be to return an `OptGroup` field which would then need to be iterated through to reach the nested options.
+The likely scenario would be to return an `OptGroup` field to be further iterated through.

 Instead of sub-classing `SelectFieldBase`, the new field `SelectOptGroupField` is a child of `Field` and does not implement an `__iter__` method, at least for